vhscom/after-dark/README.md

 ## Getting Started

-Satisfy the requirements, run the quick installer and go live in an instant.
+Satisfy the requirements, run the quick installer and go live with a single command.

 ### Requirements